AnLewis78/Leetcode/Arrays101/Max Consecutive Ones/README.md

 ----

 **How I Could Of Made This Better:**

-	A) One way I discovered how to make this code better is by rewriting the for loop.
+One way I discovered how to make this code better is by rewriting the for loop.
 Making a simple "For x in nums:" will cut down on the time it takes to write the code.
 Next, I found replace the if statement that checks if the counter is greater than the max counter.
 There is a max function that can be used that takes less runtime to compute which value is greater.
 Please view below to see how to implement this into the previous code provided.

 **Better Code:**